Jeff Withey: Ironi Nes Ziona (2019–2020)

 On August 18, 2019, Withey signed a one-year deal with Ironi Nes Ziona of the Israeli Premier League.
 On October 23, 2019, Withey recorded a double-double of 23 points and 11 rebounds, leading Nes Ziona to an 82–75 win over the Kapfenberg Bulls.
-He was subsequently named Europe Cup Round 1 Top Performer.
+He was subsequently named Europe Cup round 1 Top Performer.
 On December 5, 2019, Withey was named Israeli League Player of the Month after averaging a double-double of 16.3 points and 13.3 rebounds, while shooting 66 percent from the field in eight games played in November.
 On December 23, 2019, Withey recorded a new career-high 24 points, while shooting 10-of-12 from the field, along with seven rebounds and three steals in a 95–80 win over Hapoel Tel Aviv.

 Goyang Orion Orions (2020–2021)

-On July 9, 2020, the Goyang Orion Orions added Withey to their roster.
+On July 8, 2020, Withey signed with the Goyang Orion Orions of the Korean Basketball League.
+On February 3, 2021, he was replaced by Devin Williams.
 He averaged 8.8 points and 7.3 rebounds per game in the Korean Basketball League.

-Bilbao Basket (2021–present)
+Bilbao Basket (2021–2023)

 On July 21, 2021, Withey signed with Bilbao Basket of the Liga ACB.

+On August 22, 2023, he signed with Hapoel Tel Aviv of the Israeli Premier League.
+However, he never played for the team.

+Wonju DB Promy (2023–2024)

+On October 29, 2023, Withey signed with the Wonju DB Promy of the Korean Basketball League to replace Garrison Brooks.

+Taipei Fubon Braves (2024–present)

+On August 26, 2024, Withey signed with the Taipei Fubon Braves of the P. League+.